 Detailed AB Blood Group Information

 The presence of naturally occurring antibodies makes it necessary to cross-match blood for transfusion purposes.
-In cats, these natural antibodies can cause neonatal isoerythrolysis (NI).
-NI occurs when a B-type queen is bred to an A-type tom and the A-type kittens absorb the anti-A antibodies from the colostrum when they nurse.
+In cats, these natural antibodies can also cause neonatal isoerythrolysis (NI).
+NI occurs when a B type queen is bred to an A or AB type tom and the A and AB type kittens absorb antibodies from the colostrum when they nurse.
 The hemolytic disease that ensues can be lethal.

-The A and B blood groups are genetically determined.
-The following nomenclature has been proposed for the blood group alleles: A for A, a for AB and b for B. Blood type A is dominant to B. Genetically, cats with type A can be A/A, A/a or A/b and cats with type B are always b/b.
+The A, B and AB blood groups are genetically determined.
+To avoid confusion, the following nomenclature has been proposed for the blood group alleles (variants): A represents serotype A, b represents serotype B and “c” represents serotype AB.
+This nomenclature avoids confusion in DNA reports between type A carrying the b allele (A/b) and the rarer blood group AB.
+The order of dominance is A>c>b.
+Genetically, cats with type A can be A/A, A/c or A/b, cats with type AB can be c/c or c/b and cats with type B are always b/b.
 Blood type A is the most common among cats but the frequency varies significantly by breed and geographic location.
 Breeds that do not have the B type are Siamese, Burmese, Russian Blue, Ocicat and Oriental Shorthair.
 Breeds with high incidence (up to 60%) of the B blood type are Exotics, British Shorthair, Cornish Rex and Devon Rex.
-The inheritance of the rare "AB" group is not well understood.
-The incidence of the "AB" type is reported to be less than 1%.
+The incidence of the AB type is reported to be less than 6% depending on country and breed.

 A genetic mutation associated with the B blood group in most cats has been identified and a DNA test has been developed.
-Animals can be tested at an early age from a buccal swab.
-Cat breeders can benefit from this test for mate selection to avoid production of NI kittens.
+More recently, the causative mutation for serotype AB specific to Ragdolls and some random bred cats has been identified in Dr. Leslie Lyons’ laboratory at the University of Missouri.
+Animals can be tested for these alleles at an early age from a buccal swab and breeders can use this test for mate selection to avoid production of NI kittens.

 The cat blood group DNA test is available to all breeds.
-In about 2% of the cases, results are inconclusive and status of the B blood group cannot be determined in some cats.
+In about 2% of the cases, results are inconclusive and status of the B blood group cannot be determined for these cats.
 This indicates that there are additional mutations yet to be identified.
 Blood group tests that are inconclusive will be refunded.

 Results reported as: